ryemislam/single-gpu-passthrough-wiki/4)-Configuring-of-Libvirt.md

 ``` bash
 sudo pacman -S virt-manager qemu vde2 ebtables iptables dnsmasq bridge-utils ovmf
 ```
+**Please note:** there may be conflicts when installing these programs.\
+Something like the below example may apear in your terminal.

+`:: iptables-nft and iptables are in conflict.
+Remove iptables? [y/N]`

+If you do encounter this message, press `y` and `enter` to continue the install.

 ### <ins>FEDORA</ins>
 **Please note:** check out the link below if your using fedora.
 It will help you going forward.\